 Best early Prime Day 2023 deals this weekend — including Apple AirPods for just $99

-Prime Day is right around the corner, on Tuesday, July 11 and Wednesday, July 12.
+Prime Day is right around the corner, slated to officially happen on Tuesday, July 11 and Wednesday, July 12.
 OK, you probably already knew that, but did you know this?
 There are already special early Prime Day deals!
 Prime members can currently score jaw-dropping sales on select items, including smart TVs, fan-favorite air fryers, laptops and more.
+While Prime Day is the best time to get your hands on Black Friday-level deals well before November and the holiday gift rush, these early deals give you the chance to get in the game even sooner.

 Yankee Candle Sage & Citrus Scented, Classic 22oz Large Jar Single Wick Candle$14$31Save $17